Sturke/Sturke/README.md

 ### 🔭I am currently:
 <hr />
- (August 2024) Working to better understand Javascript.
+ (June 2025) Working to better understand Javascript better.
+I use Markdown in Obsidian taking notes.
+This works well using Docusaurus too.
+I deployed a Docusaurus page at [SturkeDocs](https://sturkedocs.netlify.app/) to see how well that works.

 ### Really Cool Tip:
  <hr />